0i1d2g3a4f5/sep-rr/README.md

 1. When prompted allow Maven structure to be added
 2. Edit configurations:
    1. For the server application: Add application > Set main class as ServerApplication > Add VM Options > Link your local file path to the JavaFX lib.
-   2. Repeat for client application with ClientApplication.
+   2. Repeat for sClient application with ClientApplication.
 3. Add the JavaFX library: File > Project Structure > Libraries > + > Java > Select the JavaFX lib file path

 ## Start the Game

 1. Launch the server: Run desperate_drosseln_hp > src > main > java > server_application > ServerApplication.java
-2. Open a client: Run desperate_drosseln_hp > src > main > java > client_application > ClientApplication.java.
+2. Open a sClient: Run desperate_drosseln_hp > src > main > java > client_application > ClientApplication.java.
 Repeat for amount needed.
 3. Choose whether to play a basic or advanced game by choosing the respective game.
 Follow the on-screen instructions to start a game.
 4. Have fun!